bipropellant/bipropellant-protocol/README.md

 Both protocols may be active at the same time on the same serial line.

-See Wiki for more detail
+See Wiki for more details